ffsommers/railsHangman/README.md

 ## prereqs
   * rails 5 installed on your system.
-  * if you do not want to run the application locally you can play hang-man here(https://hang-in.herokuapp.com/)
+  * if you do not want to run the application locally you can play hang-man hosted online [here](https://hang-in.herokuapp.com/)

 ## Installation and Setup
   * clone the repositiory